Long range voter models and dynamical fractional Brownian motion: Asymptotics for the Variance

-\end{lemma} \begin{remark} It may surprising at first glance that $t\sim n^\alpha$ is the correct time-scale for $S(n,t)-S(n,0)$ to exhibit sizable fluctuations.
-Indeed, one is re-sampling all values at each time step.
+\begin{remark} Lemma 3.1 says that the correct scale of $t$ to study the fluctuations of $S(n,t)-S(n,0)$ is $t\sim n^\alpha$.
+This may be surprising at first glance.
 A heuristic explanation for this timescale is that a random walk with step distribution $\mu$ will take $\sim n^\alpha$ steps to leave a neighborhood of size $n$.
-So roughly $n^\alpha$ time steps are needed for a macroscopic proportion of the current values between $(0,0)$ and $(n,0)$ to ``exit" the interval between $(0,0)$ and $(n,0)$ and be replaced by new values.
-Lemmas \ref{heatkernel} and \ref{dissipative} make this heuristic more precise. \end{remark}
+So if $t<<n^\alpha$, the ancestral line of almost all any point in $[0,n]\times\{t\}$ will hit some point in $[0,n]\times\{0\}$, and so for $t<<n^\alpha$, $S(n,t)$ and $S(n,0)$ with me strongly linked.
+Lemmas \ref{heatkernel} and \ref{dissipative} make this heuristic more precise. \end{remark} We will make use of the following classical fact about slowly varying functions.
+See Theorem 1.5.6 in \cite{BGT} for a proof.